ahmadmahafdhah/Network-Automation/README.md

 The script is self executable, an it takes one command line argument. for example, it should run as follow: ./script.py <router IP address>

-Using Regex library, it gives the following output:
+using regex library, it gives the following output:

 Interface Name   MAC Address       IP Address   Status
 ---------------- ----------------- ------------ ------